 • Medical, office, and lab setting.

-• Minimum lifting requirements of 35 pounds in order to transfer equipment
+• Minimum lifting requirement of 35 pounds in order to transfer equipment and pack

-is chair-side to dentist and heavily dependent on excellent customer
+dentist and heavily dependent on excellent customer interaction.

-• Near Vision—the ability to see details at close range (within a few feet
+• Near Vision - The ability to see details at close range (within a few feet of the

 • Assist with dental and medical emergencies according to OSHA and office